Lift (force): Overview

 Lift is defined as the component of the aerodynamic force that is perpendicular to the flow direction, and drag is the component that is parallel to the flow direction.

 A fluid flowing around the surface of a solid object applies a force on it.
 It does not matter whether the object is moving through a stationary fluid (e.g. an aircraft flying through the air) or whether the object is stationary and the fluid is moving (e.g. a wing in a wind tunnel) or whether both are moving (e.g. a sailboat using the wind to move forward).
 Lift is the component of this force that is perpendicular to the oncoming flow direction.
 Lift is always accompanied by a drag force, which is the component of the surface force parallel to the flow direction.

-Lift is mostly associated with the wings of fixed-wing aircraft, although it is more widely generated by many other streamlined bodies such as propellers, kites, helicopter rotors, racing car wings, maritime sails, wind turbines, and by sailboat keels, ship's rudders, and hydrofoils in water.
+Lift is commonly associated with the wings of fixed-wing aircraft, although it is also generated by many other streamlined bodies such as propellers, kites, helicopter rotors, racing car wings, maritime sails, wind turbines, and by sailboat keels, ship's rudders, and hydrofoils in water.
 Lift is also used by flying and gliding animals, especially by birds, bats, and insects, and even in the plant world by the seeds of certain trees.

 While the common meaning of the word "lift" assumes that lift opposes weight, lift can be in any direction with respect to gravity, since it is defined with respect to the direction of flow rather than to the direction of gravity.
 When an aircraft is cruising in straight and level flight, the lift opposes gravity.
-However, when an aircraft is climbing, descending, or banking in a turn the lift is tilted with respect to the vertical.
+However, when an aircraft is climbing, descending, or banking in a turn, the lift vector is tilted with respect to the vertical.
 Lift may also act as downforce on the wing of a fixed-wing aircraft at the top of an aerobatic loop, and on the horizontal stabiliser of an aircraft.
 Lift may also be largely horizontal, for instance on a sailing ship.

 The lift discussed in this article is mainly in relation to airfoils; marine hydrofoils and propellers share the same physical principles and work in the same way, despite differences between air and water such as density, compressibility, and viscosity.

 The flow around a lifting airfoil is a fluid mechanics phenomenon that can be understood on essentially two levels: There are mathematical theories, which are based on established laws of physics and represent the flow accurately, but which require solving equations.
 And there are physical explanations without math, which are less rigorous.
 Correctly explaining lift in these qualitative terms is difficult because the cause-and-effect relationships involved are subtle.
 A comprehensive explanation that captures all of the essential aspects is necessarily complex.
 There are also many simplified explanations, but all leave significant parts of the phenomenon unexplained, while some also have elements that are simply incorrect.